GRINDING DRESSERS (diamond / abrasive)

 Clean the wheel.
 If a workpiece is softer than the grade for which the wheel is designed, the abrasive particles will not be dislodged in time to present fresh, sharp grains.
 The wheel therefore appears to lose its edge especially as the pores between grains fill with fragments of the workpiece.
 The wheel is then said to be loaded.
 This is one reason why the selection of wheel is extremely important

-grinding dresser04.jpg Star wheel dressers — A long handled tool with a row of free running, hardened and serrated, wavy discs or star-shaped cutters running at right angles to the handle.
+Star wheel dressers — A long handled tool with a row of free running, hardened and serrated, wavy discs or star-shaped cutters running at right angles to the handle.
 These are presented to the grinding wheel as it is turned off and slows down.
+Force is applied to the face of the slowing wheel with the result that the hardened discs match speed with the face of the wheel allowing the fingers or undulating surface of the dresser, to knock the abrasive grains out. |

 Diamond dressers — Shorter handled diamond tools that either have a matrix of small diamonds bonded to a broad surface on the end of the diamond dresser or a single diamond mounted in their face.
 As the diamond is introduced to the wheel's face, the harder diamond remains attached and the looser grains fall away.
-The ½ carat diamond dressing stick is the most popular dresser. grinding dresser05.jpg
+The ½ carat diamond dressing stick is the most popular dresser. |

-grinding dresser07.jpg Abrasive Dressing sticks — A rectangle stick of hard material, usually made from the same materials (silicon carbide dresser stick or coarse aluminium oxide dresser stick) but with a stronger bonding agent.
+Abrasive Dressing sticks — A rectangle stick of hard material, usually made from the same materials (silicon carbide dresser stick or coarse aluminium oxide dresser stick) but with a stronger bonding agent.
 Norbide is one brand of dressing stick made by Norton Abrasives, from boron carbide.
 Abrasive Dressing sticks are aprox.
-20mm square X 150mm long.
+20mm square X 150mm long. |